 In my arrangement, not a note has been added or taken out.

-One day soon I hope to record Bach’s cello music on a cello banjo, at the same pitch as for the cello.
-In the meantime, here is his first suite for cello, performed on a Deering Eagle II Tenor Banjo, with the resonator taken off, and the pitch lowered by a minor third.
+Here is his first suite for cello, performed on a Deering Eagle II Tenor Banjo, with the resonator taken off, and the pitch lowered by a minor third.
 The lower pitch increases the warmth and resonance of the banjo, and renders it, in my opinion, more suitable for Bach’s deeply expressive music.

 Comments welcome below, or via firstname.lastname@example.org

 Videos using the Gold Tone Cello Banjo, CEB-4.
 The cello banjo has the same tuning and pitch of a cello, and is therefore the perfect choice for this beautiful music.